Pressure control of the magnetic anisotropy of the quasi-two-dimensional van der Waals ferromagnet Cr$_2$Ge$_2$Te$_6$: Samples and methods

 \vk{Ferromagnetic resonance is a resonance response of the total magnetization of the ferromagnetically ordered material exposed to the microwave radiation.
-The FMR frequency is determined not only by the strength of the applied external magnetic field but also sensitively depends on the magnetic anisotropy of the studied sample, as will be explained in Sect.~\ref{subsection:FMR}.
+The FMR frequency not only is determined by the strength of the applied external magnetic field but also sensitively depends on the magnetic anisotropy of the studied sample, as will be explained in Sec.~\ref{subsection:FMR}.
 The magnetic anisotropy can be accurately quantified by measuring FMR at different excitation frequencies.
-Therefore, in the present work} FMR experiments were carried out using a multi-frequency electron spin resonance setup equipped with a piston-cylinder pressure cell with a maximum pressure of about 2.5 GPa.
+Therefore, in the present work} FMR experiments were carried out using a multifrequency electron spin resonance setup equipped with a piston-cylinder pressure cell with a maximum pressure of about 2.5 GPa.
 Its detailed description can be found in Ref.~\cite{Sakurai2015}.
-Microwave radiation with frequencies in a range 50 -- 260\,GHz was provided by a set of Gunn-diode oscillators and detected by a $^4$He-liquid cooled hot-electron InSb bolometer.
+Microwave radiation with frequencies in the range 50 -- 260\,GHz was provided by a set of Gunn diode oscillators and detected by a $^4$He-liquid cooled hot-electron InSb bolometer.
 Magnetic fields up to 10\,T were generated by a cryogen-free superconducting magnet.
-Platelet-like single-crystalline samples of \CGT with the typical lateral dimensions of $\sim 3-4$\,mm were put inside the pressure cell in a Teflon capsule filled with a pressure-transmitting fluid (Daphne 7373 oil from Idemitsu Kosan Co., Ltd \cite{NoteOil,Murata2008,Murata2016}).
-The advantage of having a well-defined $c$ axis direction of the samples facilitated their orientation in the FMR pressure cell.
+Plateletlike single-crystalline samples of \CGT with typical lateral dimensions of $\sim 3-4$\,mm were put inside the pressure cell in a Teflon capsule filled with a pressure-transmitting fluid (Daphne 7373 oil from Idemitsu Kosan Co., Ltd \cite{NoteOil,Murata2008,Murata2016}).
+The advantage of having a well-defined $c$-axis direction of the samples facilitated their orientation in the FMR pressure cell.
 For the ${\bf H} \parallel {\bf c}$ field geometry the studied sample was placed on the flat bottom of the Teflon capsule.
 For ${\bf H} \perp {\bf c}$ it was firmly fixed with a thin Teflon tape to the side of a small rectangular parallelepiped placed on the bottom of the Teflon capsule.
-The inner pistons of the pressure cell made of ZrO$_2$-based ceramics ensured a low-loss propagation of the microwaves through the cell.
+The inner pistons of the pressure cell made of ZrO$_2$-based ceramics ensured low-loss propagation of the microwaves through the cell.
 The pressure was calibrated using a superconducting tin-based pressure gauge.
-All FMR measurements were performed at a temperature $T = 4.2$\,K for two orientations of the sample with respect to the applied magnetic field, ${\bf H}\parallel c$~axis and ${\bf H}\perp c$~axis, respectively.
+All FMR measurements were performed at a temperature $T = 4.2$\,K for two orientations of the sample with respect to the applied magnetic field, ${\bf H}\parallel c$~axis and ${\bf H}\perp c$~axis.